-Significant Shareholders 1 Shareholdings in %2 Diethelm Keller Holding AG, 8008 Zurich, Switzerland 3 45.0 UBS Fund Management (Switzerland) AG, Basel, Switzerland 5.0 Black Creek Investment Management Inc. ("Black Creek"), 123 Front Street, Suite 1200, M5J 2M2, Toronto, Ontario, Canada 3.0
+Significant Shareholders 1 Shareholdings in % 2 Diethelm Keller Holding AG, 8008 Zurich, Switzerland 3 45.0 UBS Fund Management (Switzerland) AG, Basel, Switzerland 5.0 Black Creek Investment Management Inc. ("Black Creek"), 123 Front Street, Suite 1200, M5J 2M2, Toronto, Ontario, Canada 3.0

-- 1 Information as of December 31, 2024, according to the notification filed with SIX Swiss Exchange until and including December 31, 2024.
-In addition, information on disclosures by significant shareholders as to the Company under the FinMIA until and including December 31, 2024, can be found on the website of SIX Swiss Exchange under www.ser-ag.com/en/resources/notifications-market-participants/significant-shareholders.html#/. - 2 According to Swiss law, shareholdings must be calculated based on the number of shares reflected in the Company's excerpt of the commercial register at the time the notification is made. - 3 By virtue of a shareholders' agreement dated December 6, 2011 (as amended) (relating to the registered shares in DKH Holding AG), 14 members of the families of Andreas W. Keller and Adrian T. Keller constitute the Family Pool.
+1 Information as of December 31, 2024, according to the notification filed with SIX Swiss Exchange until and including December 31, 2024.
+In addition, information on disclosures by significant shareholders as to the Company under the FinMIA until and including December 31, 2024, can be found on the website of SIX Swiss Exchange under www.ser-ag.com/en/resources/notifications-market-participants/significant-shareholders.html#/.

+2 According to Swiss law, shareholdings must be calculated based on the number of shares reflected in the Company's excerpt of the commercial register at the time the notification is made.

+3 By virtue of a shareholders' agreement dated December 6, 2011 (as amended) (relating to the registered shares in DKH Holding AG), 14 members of the families of Andreas W. Keller and Adrian T. Keller constitute the Family Pool.
 Decisions of the Family Pool, in particular decisions on the voting of the shares in Diethelm Keller Group AG, are delegated to a certain Family Council, consisting of Andreas W. Keller, CH-8126 Zumikon and Adrian T. Keller, CH-8702 Zollikon.
-The Family Pool's indirect shareholding in DKSH Holding AG is controlled through the Family Pool's controlling stake in Diethelm Keller Group AG, Zurich, Switzerland (in which the Family Pool directly controls 7,650 registered shares, corresponding to 88.34% of the share capital and voting rights in Diethelm Keller Group AG), which in turn owns all outstanding shares and voting rights in DKH Holding AG, Zurich, Switzerland (which is the direct owner of the shares in DKSH Holding AG).
+The Family Pool's indirect shareholding in DKSH Holding AG is controlled through the Family Pool's controlling stake in Diethelm Keller Group AG, Zurich, Switzerland (in which the Family Pool directly controls 7,650 registered shares, corresponding to 88.34% of the share capital and voting rights in Diethelm Keller Group AG, Zurich, Switzerland (which is the direct owner of the shares in DKSH Holding AG, Zurich, Switzerland, which in turn owns all shares and voting rights in Diethelm Keller Holding AG, Zurich, Switzerland (which is the direct owner of the shares in DKSH Holding AG).